Own-Data-Privateer/hoardy-mail/README.md

   (`--seen` is implied by default)

-- **DANGEROUS!** If you fetched and backed up all your messages already, you can skip `--older-than` and just delete all SEEN messages instead:
+- **DANGEROUS!** If you fetched and backed up all your messages already, you can skip `--older-than` and just delete all `SEEN` messages instead:
   ```
   imaparms delete "${common[@]}" --folder "INBOX"
   ```

-  Though, setting at least `--older-than 1` to make sure you won't lose any data in case something breaks is highly recommended anyway.
+  Though, setting at least `--older-than 1`, to make sure you won't lose any data in case you forgot you are running another instance of `imaparms` or another IMAP client that changes message flags (`imaparms` will abort if it notices another client doing it, but better be safe than sorry), is highly recommended anyway.

-- Similarly to the above, but use FLAGGED instead of SEEN.
-This allows to use this in parallel with another instance of `imaparms` using the SEEN flag, e.g. if you want to backup to two different machines independently, or if you want to use `imaparms` simultaneously in parallel with `fetchmail` or other similar tool:
+- Similarly to the above, but use `FLAGGED` instead of `SEEN`.
+This allows to use this in parallel with another instance of `imaparms` using the `SEEN` flag, e.g. if you want to backup to two different machines independently, or if you want to use `imaparms` simultaneously in parallel with `fetchmail` or other similar tool:
   ```
   # setup: do once
   imaparms mark "${common[@]}" --folder "INBOX" unflagged